smd9788/typescript-presentation/README.md

 ## What is TypeScript?

+"TypeScript is JavaScript, TypeScript is just an additional layer of type safety added on top of JavaScript for use when you want it."

 TypeScript is a JavaScript compiler developed by Microsoft.
 Per the [TypeScript doc's](https://www.typescriptlang.org/index.html), "TypeScript is a typed superset of JavaScript that compiles into plain JavaScript."
 TypeScript is considered a "transpiler," which is a term